-At Haveley Hey, we understand that all children are different and therefore we have a differentiated approach to behaviour management.
-Children will receive consequences for their behaviour that are appropriate to them as individuals and the rest of the school community.
+At Haveley Hey, we understand that all children are individuals and therefore we have a differentiated approach to behaviour management.
+Children will be supported to reflect on their behaviour and repair relationships in different ways that are appropriate to them as individuals and the rest of the school community.

 Where possible, all behaviour will be managed in class through good relationships and access to the class safe base, time to reflect and restorative conversations.
+All staff are trained in de-escalation strategies and restorative practice.

-If behaviour is hurting others, or the classroom (including impacting on children's right to an education) the child may need support to reflect and re-engage outside of the classroom setting.
+If behaviour is hurting others, or the classroom (including impacting on children's right to an education) the child may need support to reflect and re-engage outside of the classroom settina.